Micah103/qubittech_answers/README.md

 1. **Thread Pool**: A custom thread pool is implemented to manage connection handling.
 2. **Logger**: Logs are written to `server_log.txt` and also printed to the console.
 3. **Testing**: Can be tested with utilities like **Postman**, **Perf**, or a custom script.
+4. **Bench Test**: The 1000 Connections bench test was conducted using the connections_1000.py script.

 ### Dependencies
 - **Windows Sockets (Winsock)**: Required for TCP socket programming on Windows.